freeCodeCamp/freeCodeCamp/docs/how-to-work-on-localized-client-webapp.md

   Changes to these files are typically done by the staff team.
 If you see something out of the ordinary we recommend you reach us in the [contributors chat room](https://discord.gg/PRyKn3Vbay).

-## Testing the client app in a world language
+## Testing the Client App in a World Language

 You can test the client app in any language available in the [list of `availableLangs` here](https://github.com/freeCodeCamp/freeCodeCamp/blob/main/config/i18n.ts).